clean-code-craft-tcq-1/reimagined-design-patterns-ParthasaradhiWinfo/README.md

 ## Example
 - Construction of house with foundation, pillars, build walls, door, windows.
+- Building de-serialization object with part if it to big.

 ## Advantages
 - Provides clear separation between the construction and representation of an object.